AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/index.md

 Available properties:

 -   **region**: Default: US.
-All resources will be fetched from this region.
+All documents will be process in the specified region.

 Override the `region` property via a custom `ClientConfig` class: